clydeshaffer/GameTankEmulator/README.md

 $ git submodule update
 ```

+If when building you receive the error `fatal error: implot.h: No such file or directory`, the is likely due to not correctly pulling in the required Git Submodules.

 The GameTank Emulator also depends on SDL2.
 On Linux, X11 development libraries are also required.
 If you while building you receive errors like `fatal error: SDL2/SDL.h: No such file or directory` or `fatal error: X11/Xlib.h: No such file or directory` please make sure that these libraries are installed.

 Once all dependencies are ready, the GameTank Emulator can be built by using make: